ayushhurdey/Cpp-Projects/README.md

 The other team then plays accordingly.<br/>
 Previously Bowling team now bats and batting team bowls.<br/>

-After both innings end display the winning team as per who scored more.
+After both innings end display the winning team as per who scored more.<br/>
 And finally display the scorecard of each player on the scoreboard.<br/>